Home | Bibliography | Site Search | Site Map

 Categories 'Religion' and 'Philosophy' and 'Questions without answers'

-But we mustn't allow ourselves to be limited only to the categories that are at present common currency (RPP ii § 690), as were "the good people" of Nietzsche's day (Beyond Good and Evil § 58), and thereby "poor in categories".
+But we mustn't allow ourselves to be limited only to the categories -- 'religion', 'philosophy' -- that are at present common currency (RPP ii § 690), for that is to be "poor in categories" (Nietzsche, Beyond Good and Evil § 58).

 New Categories

 The expression 'questions without answers' or 'eternal questions' is a category name, one possible classification.
-Different categories might be invented (which replace it), and each new category (conceptual scheme) may suggest different directions for our thinking to take.
-Not being "poor in categories" amounts to this: not being limited to a few fixed categories, as if they were the only, the true way, to divide up reality (because is there such a way?)
+Different categories might be invented to replace it, and each new category (conceptual scheme) may suggest different directions for our thinking to take.
+Not being "poor in categories" means: not being limited to a few fixed categories, as if those were the only, the true way, to divide up reality (There is no such a way.)

 "Important nonsense" is not nonsense

-The riddle does not exist (Tractatus Logico-Philosophicus 6.5).
+The riddle does not exist (TLP 6.5).
 Because a question can only exist where there is an answer (6.51).

 And there is no answer to the riddle.

-Philosophy can only ask life's deepest questions; it cannot answer them.
-But to pretend that these are not questions at all, because questions have answers and problems have solutions (antithesis and language meaning), as Wittgenstein does -- "And so it is not to be wondered at that the deepest problems are really no problems" (TLP 4.003c, tr.
-Ogden) -- is an example of a way of reasoning contradicting experience (because "the riddle" is problematical in many, many ways).
-And philosophy must pass both Socratic tests.
+Philosophy only asks existence's deepest questions; it does not answer them.
+But to claim that these are not questions at all, because questions have answers and problems have solutions (antithesis and language meaning), as Wittgenstein does, to say "And so it is not to be wondered at that the deepest problems are really no problems" (TLP 4.003c, tr.
+Ogden) -- is to describe a logic of language that contradicts experience.
+It is a false description because existence is problematical in the many ways philosophy's questions without answers suggest.

-Regardless of what Wittgenstein says the logic of our language is, there arises for every human being the questions of why and how we should live our life, which is the riddle of life.
-That is experience refuting Rationalism.
+Philosophical theses must pass both Socratic tests (namely reason and experience), not one alone.
+Thus regardless of what Wittgenstein's TLP says the logic of our language is, there arises for every human being the questions of why and how we should live our life, which is "the riddle" of life.
+And that is experience refuting Rationalism (or the deduction of linguistic reality from axioms alone).

 But some "important nonsense" is nonsense